wdv4758h/pypy-extradoc/blog/draft/success_stories.rst

 the past few years in terms of speed_, stability, and adoption.

-All of this has been made possibile thanks to the help of the Open Source community, but also thanks to the `Eurostars programme`_, which let some of us core developers work full time on PyPy for the past two years.
+All of this has been made possibile thanks to the help of the Open Source community, but also thanks to the German and Swedish governments, which funded us through the `Eurostars programme`_.
+This let some of us core developers work full time on PyPy for the past two years.

 Our participation to Eurostars is ending in August, and at the moment we are